msub2/awesome-webxr/README.md

 - [Dudes!](https://dudes.gatunes.com/) - A 3D voxel engine built by [Daniel Esteban](https://github.com/danielesteban).
 Features WebXR support, physics, pathfinding, a multiplayer-enabled VR sculpting mode, and more.
 - [Plockle](https://plockle.com/) - A spatial block puzzle game with over 40 levels.
 - [Castle Builder](https://castle.needle.tools/) - A collaborative and cross-platform castle-building game utilizing a unique Unity-to-three.js pipeline.
+- [Prehistoric Domain](https://www.prehistoricdomain.com/) - A Jurassic Park-esque experience in the browser, with multiple dinosaur exhibits available and more planned for the future.

 ## Art